 Sabrina Sdao is a 2012 MBA graduate from Rotman, a former Partner at the Impact Consulting Group and is pursuing a career in management consulting.
 Prior to pursuing the MBA Sabrina worked full-time as an Executive Officer and Board Member at Western University’s University Students’ Council – Canada’s largest student government.
 Sabrina also enjoyed working on the launch of the Wind Mobile brand in Canada as an Account Executive in the advertising industry in Toronto.
 In her spare time, Sabrina co-founded redseven: a non-profit organization that raises funds and awareness in an effort to provide access to primary education for children.

-Greg Stewart is President of GreenSky Capital, a boutique merchant bank focusing on early stage technology companies.
-He obtained a Finance degree from the University of Florida, and worked six years as a financial analyst, including two at Neuberger Berman in New York, before spending nine years as CFO of American Strategic Insurance (ASI).
+Greg Stewart is President of GreenSky Capital, a Toronto-based venture capital firm, and is on the Boards of three local technology start-ups.
+He obtained a Finance degree from the University of Florida, and worked as an Analyst at Neuberger Berman in New York before spending nine years as CFO of American Strategic Insurance (ASI).
 ASI was a start-up that grew to over $500 million in revenue and 200 employees during his tenure, and recently sold to Progressive Insurance for a valuation of over $1 billion.
-Greg is also involved in the film and real estate industries in an entrepreneurial capacity.
+Greg is also President of Istic Illic Pictures, a producer of independent feature films.
 He was an Impact partner in 2012 and obtained his Rotman MBA in 2013.

 Howard Weinstein is the Director of Software Projects at HTS, a full-service HVAC equipment sales and service organization.
 Previous to HTS, Howard was VP of Marketing for Cherniak Software, a custom software development company.
 He has also worked as a management consultant with A.T.
 Kearney, specializing in process improvement and cost reduction.
 Howard holds a BASc in Computer Engineering from the University of Toronto as well as an MBA from the Schulich School of Business, and is a licensed Professional Engineer.
 Howard has been a member of the Impact Advisory Board since 1998.